Behavioral Strategy vs Nudging

 When should you use nudges?

-Use nudges after Behavior Market Fit is validated and enablement exists; treat them as marginal optimization, not a substitute for feasibility.
+Use nudges after Behavior Market Fit is validated and system enablement exists.
+Nudges work best as marginal optimization for already-feasible behaviors, such as adjusting defaults, simplifying choice sets, or adding timely prompts.
+They are not a substitute for behavior selection or feasibility validation.

 Can Behavioral Strategy include nudges?

 Yes.
-Behavioral Strategy sets the behavior and feasibility gates; nudges can be one of many tactics used later, once fit is proven.
+Behavioral Strategy sets the behavior and feasibility gates first.
+Once Behavior Market Fit is validated and the solution enables the behavior, nudges can be one of many tactics used for marginal optimization.
+The key is sequence.
+Fit first, then tactics.

 What is the simplest difference in one sentence?

-Behavioral Strategy decides what behavior to target and whether it can work in context; nudging tweaks how a choice is presented after that decision is already right.
+Behavioral Strategy decides what behavior to target and validates whether it can work in context.
+Nudging tweaks how a choice is presented after that decision is already right.
+One is strategy (what behavior, for whom, in what context).
+The other is a tactic (how to frame a decision).

 Why do nudges often disappoint?